liv-ac-uk/comp122/labs/word/README.md

 This functionality has been given to you in `WC.java` in the method `wordCount`.
 This program can be used as so

 ```
-$ java WC -w "When in the course of human events..."
+$ java WC -w "If it takes a man a week to walk a fortnight, how many apples are in a barrel of grapes?"
-7
+20
 ```

 {% next %}